-The next intake for the Accounting Technician Apprenticeship is September 2020.
+Applications for the September Intake are now closed.
+The next intake for the Accounting Technician Apprenticeship will be for January 2021.

 Interested leaving cert students 2020, school leavers, graduates, mature learners and existing employees should consider applying as this programme will enable participating apprentices to explore their expectations, aspirations and capabilities for a career in Accounting.